GSA-TTS/FAC-transition-site/src/info/updates/archive.md

   </h4>
   <div id="b-a4" class="usa-accordion__content usa-prose">
     <p>
       We released the GSA FAC as a minimal viable product.
 That means we are continuing to work and improve the FAC.
-We work in [an agile manner](https://asana.com/resources/agile-methodology).
+We work in <a href=https://asana.com/resources/agile-methodology>an agile manner</a>.

 The GSA FAC team worked to minimize change between submission systems.
 We have worked closely with auditors, auditees, and Federal users to achieve this.